bradut/SlingBox-Channel-Changer-TVGuide/README.md

 To use the app as a channel changer, its URL needs two additional parameters:
 1. the Slinger Server URL.
-2. the SlingBox Server Wrapper URL.
+2. the Slinger Server Wrapper URL.

-**What are the Slinger Server and the SlingBox Server Wrapper?**<br />
+**What are the Slinger Server and the Slinger Server Wrapper?**<br />
 - The **Slinger Server**, as mentioned already, is the server that controls the SlingBoxes.
   It is created by Gerry Dazoo and is available on GitHub at the address indicated above.<br />
-- The **SlingBox Server Wrapper** is a bridge between the Slinger Server and the web page of the TvGuide app.<br />
+- The **Slinger Server Wrapper** is a bridge between the Slinger Server and the web page of the TvGuide app.<br />
   It "wraps" the Slinger Server and provides
   - a REST API to it:
     - to send to the Slinger Server the channel change commands received from TV Guide app